IT systems at MacKillop Catholic College are overseen by Mr Aaron Lang – email@example.com.

 Where can I buy the laptop?

 Parents may buy a laptop from any approved reseller.
 Edunet (See information sheet linked above) and Harvey Norman are willing to assist parents/guardians from MacKillop Catholic College.
-Harvey Norman will offer extra support only if parents complete the voucher (found in the Welcome Book) and take it to Harvey Norman.

 What about insurance coverage?
 Who is responsible for this?